Anoma in Elixir

 -

-The architecture of the application is split into a series of
+The architecture of the application is split into a series of processes, each process is often referred to as actors.

 - Actors are interesting objects as here are their central properties: